rse/graphql-io/README.md

 About
 -----

-This is a [GraphQL](http://graphql.org/) based network communication framework for JavaScript clients, running under either Node.js or in the Browser, and JavaScript servers, running under Node.js.
+This is a [GraphQL](http://graphql.org/)-based network communication framework for JavaScript clients, running under either Node.js or in the Browser, and JavaScript servers, running under Node.js.
 The client-side is provided by the module